gkraften/P-Uppgift/README.md

   '''A class representing the board and what's placed on it.'''

   def __init__(self, size):
-    '''Initialize a new board of size size*size.
+    '''Initialize a new board of dimensions size*size.
 It will be initialized with two black and two white pieces placed on diagonals in the center.'''

   def nflips(self, type, row, col):